lando/docs/guides/updating-to-rc2.md

   - if [ ! -z $LANDO_MOUNT ]; then do-stuff; fi
 ```

-Check out [this example](https://github.com/lando/core/tree/main/examples/services) which is tested on every build for some examples of new build step syntax.
+Check out [theses examples](https://github.com/lando/core/tree/main/examples) which are tested on every build for some examples of new build step syntax.

 ## Global Environment Variables